Obama announces 'understanding' with China's Xi on cyber theft but remains wary

 Speaking after White House talks during Xi's first U.S. state visit, Obama quickly homed in on the thorniest dispute between the world's two biggest economies - growing U.S. complaints about Chinese hacking of government and corporate databases, and the suspicion in Washington that Beijing is sometimes behind it.

-But he added warily: "The question now is, are words followed by actions?" and made clear he is prepared to levy sanctions against cyber criminals.

-The two leaders said they agreed that neither government would knowingly support cyber theft of corporate secrets or business information.
+There were clear limits to Friday's deal.
+A White House statement said the two leaders agreed that neither government would knowingly support cyber theft of corporate secrets or business information.

 Xi reiterated China's denial of any government role in the hacking of U.S. corporate secrets and said the best way to address the problem was through bilateral cooperation and not to "politicize this issue."